In this post, we will be looking at Conversion Optimisation & Landing Page Optimisation use cases.

-- Page Fold: Use “Scroll Map” report to find out the actual page-fold length by users.
+- Page Fold: Use the “Scroll Map” report to find out the actual page-fold length by users.
 Then shift the important content up.

-- Drop-off point: By what length does majority of your visitors leave the page?
+- Drop-off point: By what length does the majority of your visitors leave the page?
 This is an interesting way of using the “Scroll Report”

-- Unexpected Clicks: Use the “Heatmap Click Density” report to find out sections of the website that should not be clicked/aren’t clickable – but are still receiving significant number of clicks.
+- Unexpected Clicks: Use the “Heatmap Click Density” report to find out sections of the website that should not be clicked/aren’t clickable – but are still receiving a significant number of clicks.
 This could mean that users expect something else, but may not be finding what they are looking for.

 - Distracting elements: Nothing worse than a distracting element that drives visitors away from your Call-to-action/conversion actions.
 Use the “Heatmap Click Density” report to find out.